 Universal Scene Description (USD)

 The fundamental representation of assets in Omniverse is Pixar’s open-source Universal Scene Description (USD).
-While USD includes a file format, it is much more than that.
-USD is a powerful scene representation with an API that allows complex property inheritance, instancing, layering, lazy loading and a wide variety of other key features.
-Omniverse uses USD for interchange through the Omniverse Nucleus DB service.
+USD is a powerful framework and scene representation with an API that allows complex property inheritance, instancing, layering, lazy loading and a wide variety of other key features.

-The following GTC presentation provides a great introduction to USD from its creation to current implementation in Omniverse.
+The following presentation provides a great introduction to USD from its creation to current implementation in Omniverse.
 This session covers many examples of industry support and prepares you to try our online hands-on python examples available on github

 - 02:40 - Why USD was created